inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 # read in data
 df_green = spark.read.parquet('gs://ny-taxi-data-for-spark/pq/green/*/*')
 ```
-## SPARK MODES
-1. Local Mode - Single Machine Environment Non-Cluster Environment
-    - the driver and the workers are run in one JVM.
-    - The number of cores is specified with `local[n]`
-    - Spark Master manages resources available to the single JVM
-2. Stand Alone - Single Machine Cluster Environment
-    - The driver and the workers are run in different JVMs on the same machine
-    - you can specify number of cores per JVM
-    - In a distributed environment you need to specify a persistance layer (storage system)
-3. Cluster mode with 3rd party resource managers (YARN, Kubernetes, Mesos, Amazon EMR)
-    - Utilizes external resource managers rather than Spark Master
-    - Typically deployed on a remote cluster
-    - The driver can be local or colacted with the workers
-    - Allows sharing cluster resources among multiple applications and frameworks.

 #### CREATING A STANDALONE LOCAL SPARK CLUSTER
 Unlike distributed Spark clusters, where multiple machines (nodes) collaborate to process data in parallel, a standalone local Spark cluster runs entirely on a single machine.
 All Spark components, including the master and worker nodes, run on the same machine.
 This lightweight environment is ideal for development and testing.